DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/plugin_dev_guide.md

 ### Debugging the Plugin

-To debug the plugin in your VS Code editor, you will need to create a `launch.json` file in the `.vscode` folder.
+To debug the plugin in your VSCode editor, you will need to create a `launch.json` file in the `.vscode` folder.
 The `launch.json` file should look like this:

 ```json
 {